Doctorate Degree in Medical Sciences.

 2. A second supervisor (must hold a PostDoc/Habilitation; if the individual is not associated with the JKU, submit a request, opens a file to the JKU Admissions Office);

-3. A third member, selected by the student in consultation with the first supervisor.
-The third member must hold a subject-related academic doctorate degree and actively work as part of another working group, or at another institute, or at another department along with the first and second supervisor.
+3. A third member, selected by the candidate in consultation with the first supervisor.
+The third member must hold a subject-related academic doctorate degree and be actively involved as part of another working group, or at another institute, or at another department other than the first and second supervisor's department(s).

 As part of the dissertation colloquium at the start of your studies, you will be required to present a comprehensive dissertation concept.
 The concept must address the following points:

-• The dissertation's objectives
+• the dissertation's objectives

 • the research questions